chenxiunt/AIPO/README.md

 * `main_granularity_appendix.m`: Evaluates the effect of grid granularity (Figure 14).
 * `main_ablation_budget_appendix.m`: Studies the impact of privacy-budget allocation strategies, reproducing Table 7 and Figures 11–13.
 * `parameters.m`: Specifies the parameter settings used in the experiments.
-* `functions/`: Folder containing helper and core function implementations.
+* `functions/`: This directory contains the optimization, interpolation, and evaluation routines that implement the AIPO mechanism and baseline methods (exponential mechanism, Laplace, TEM, COPT, LP, etc.).
+This corresponds to our Open-Science commitment to release the full implementation of our proposed mechanism and all baselines.
-* `datasets/`: Folder containing the road-map datasets.
+* `datasets/`: This directory contains the processed OpenStreetMap road-network data (nodes and edges) for Rome, London, and New York City used in all experiments, matching our commitment to release the public, non-PII datasets underlying the evaluation.
-* `intermediate/`: Folder containing intermediate results (utility loss matrices) that are expensive to recompute.
+* `intermediate/`: This directory caches intermediate results (utility loss matrices) to avoid expensive recomputation
 * `results/`:  Forder containing the experimental results.